 Barrett, A. (2011).
 Interlanguage Pragmatics: implications of positive transfer, Biannual SFSU TESOL conference, San Francisco, California.

 Pack, A., Barrett, A., Hai-Ning, L. & Montiero, D. (Manuscript under review).
-Virtual Reality Learning Environments as Pedagogical Tools in English for Academic Purposes.
+University EAP Students’ Perceptions of Using a Prototype Virtual Reality Learning Environment to Learn Writing Structure.
 International Journal of Computer Assisted Language Learning and Teaching.

 Barrett, A. (Forthcoming).
 Semantics.
 In Chen, C. & Morris, G. (eds.), How Language Works- A brief introduction to linguistics. (pp. XX-XX).
 Macmillan Red Globe Press.
 ISBN: 9781352007503